Uncivil War

 What lies ahead for us?
 Is it possible that we can be passionate without being scurrilous?

-8 replies on “Uncivil War”
+8 responses to “Uncivil War”

 I often feel a similar sense of divisiveness among people.